CivicActions/hailstone/README.md

 export AWS_ACCESS_KEY_ID='Your AWS access key ID' export AWS_SECRET_ACCESS_KEY='Your AWS secret access key'
 ```
-You can also optionally export a value for AMI_GROUPS to define what groups have permission to launch the AMI.
+***Optional***: Export a value for `AMI_GROUPS` to define what groups have permission to launch the AMI.
 Be default no groups have permissions, whereas setting to 'all' makes the AMI publicly accessible.

+***Optional***: Export a value for `AMI_REGIONS` to define the regions to copy the resulting AMI to.
+If not defined, the AMI is only saved to the same region used to create the AMI (defined via the `REGION` variable).

 Check to verify that your packer file is properly formatted:
 ```